MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-jobs.md

 > [!IMPORTANT]
 > If you don't specify a value in the **Line Type** field on the project journal line or purchase line, project planning lines aren't created when you post the project journal or purchase document.

 ### Invoice multiple customers for project tasks

 When projects involve multiple customers, billing the right customers for the right tasks can be challenging. [!INCLUDE [prod_short](includes/prod_short.md)] makes billing less complex by letting you specify the bill-to and sell-to customers on each project task line, so you can automatically generate invoices for the correct customers.
 Use the **Default Task Billing Method** field to specify whether you're billing one customer, or multiple customers by default.
 You can change task billing method for a specific project by using the **Task Billing Method** field on the **Project Card** page.
 To learn more about invoicing multiple customers, go to [Invoice one or more customers for project tasks](projects-how-create-jobs.md#invoice-one-or-more-customers-for-project-tasks).

-### Synchronize cost of used items
+### Synchronize the cost of used items

-The cost of an item (inventory value) that you purchase and later use in project might change during its lifetime, for example because a freight cost is added to its purchase cost after you post the usage of item.
+The cost of an item (inventory value) that you purchase and later use in project might change during its lifetime.
+For example, because a freight cost is added to its purchase cost after you post the usage of the item.

-In Business Central, item costs can be manually or automatically adjusted and this adjustment will be reflected in the Value Entries and G/L. For more infomartion, see [Managing Inventory Cost](finance-manage-inventory-costs.md)
+In [!INCLUDE [prod_short](includes/prod_short.md)], you can manually or automatically adjust item costs.
+The adjustment is reflected in the value entries and general ledger.
+To learn more, go to [Managing Inventory Cost](finance-manage-inventory-costs.md)

-In relation to projects, you also have two option how to reflect those adjustments.
+In relation to projects, you also have options for how to reflect those adjustments.

-Enable the **Automatic Update Project Item Cost** toggle to ensure that the cost changes are automatically adjusted in project each time the **Adjust Cost - Item Entries** batch job is run.
+To ensure that cost changes automatically adjust in a project each time the **Adjust Cost - Item Entries** batch job is run, turn on the **Automatic Update Project Item Cost** toggle.

-If you keep it off, remember to run the **Update Job Project Cost** task manually or via Job Queue.
+If you keep it off, remember to run the **Update Job Project Cost** task manually or by using a job queue entry.

 ## To set up prices for resources, items, and general ledger accounts for projects